Key Takeaways From Gordon Sondland's Watershed Impeachment Hearing

 Democrats control this phase of the process.
 After one more public hearing scheduled for Thursday with two more witnesses, action could move to the House Judiciary Committee, which would be responsible for handling potential articles of impeachment and sending them for a vote in the full House.

-House Speaker Nancy Pelosi, D-Calif, and other leaders have suggested that isn't certain, and that impeachment would depend on the outcome of their investigation.
+House Speaker Nancy Pelosi, D-Calif, and other leaders have suggested that isn't certain and that impeachment would depend on the outcome of the investigation.

 One question raised by Sondland's testimony on Wednesday was whether it might satisfy her and rank-and-file members enough to commit.

-Impeachment in the House would trigger a trial for Trump in the Senate, and Senate Majority Leader Mitch McConnell, R-Ky., answered questions about that on Tuesday: There won't be enough votes, he said, to remove the president from office.
+Impeachment in the House would trigger a trial for Trump in the Senate, and Senate Majority Leader Mitch McConnell, R-Ky., answered questions about that on Tuesday.

+There won't be enough votes, he said, to remove the president from office.